NearNodeFlash/NearNodeFlash.github.io/docs/guides/ha-cluster/readme.md

 | `nnf-node-name=[NNF-NODE-NAME]` | Name of the NNF node as it is appears in the System Configuration |
 | `api-version=[VERSION]` | The API Version of the NNF Node resource.
 Defaults to "v1alpha1" |

+The token and certificate can be found in the Kubernetes Secrets resource for the nnf-system/nnf-fence-agent ServiceAccount.
+This provides RBAC rules to limit the fencing agent to only the Kubernetes resources it needs access to.

 For example, setting up the NNF fencing agent on `rabbit-node-1` with a kubernetes service API running at `192.168.0.1:6443` and the service token and certificate copied to `/etc/nnf/fence/`.
+This needs to be run on one node in the cluster.

 ```
 pcs stonith create rabbit-node-1 fence_nnf pcmk_host_list=rabbit-node-1 kubernetes-service-host=192.168.0.1 kubernetes-service-port=6443 service-token-file=/etc/nnf/fence/service.token service-cert-file=/etc/nnf/fence/service.cert nnf-node-name=rabbit-node-1